discourse/message_bus/README.md

 #### Disabling message_bus

 In certain cases, it is undesirable for message_bus to start up on application start, for example in a Rails application during the `db:create` rake task when using the Postgres backend (which will error trying to connect to the non-existent database to subscribe).
 You can invoke `MessageBus.off` before the middleware chain is loaded in order to prevent subscriptions and publications from happening; in a Rails app you might do this in an initializer based on some environment variable or some other conditional means.
+If you want to just disable subscribing to the bus but want to continue to allow publications to be made, you can do `MessageBus.off(disable_publish: false)`.

 ### Debugging